 In 2026, curved 50" light bars and dual-row pod combos offer excellent light output at competitive prices.
 Wiring harnesses with dash-mounted switches are included with most kits.
 Check your state's rules on when you can run them — in most states, auxiliary forward lights must be off on public roads.

-👉 Shop LED Light Bars for Jeep Gladiator on Amazon
+→ Shop LED Light Bars for Jeep Gladiator on Amazon

 Install tip: The Gladiator's windshield hinge mounts offer a clean hardpoint for a 50" bar that doesn't require drilling into the roof.
+Mopar and several aftermarket suppliers make bolt-on bracket kits for this mounting location.

 5. Lift Kit